tw93/MiaoYan-NetNewsWire-Theme/README.md

 - If this theme improves your reading, consider starring the repo or sharing it with friends.
 - Have ideas or fixes?
 Open an issue or PR to help improve the theme.
 - Love cats?
-Treat Tangyuan and Cola via <https://miaoyan.app/cats.html?name=MiaoYan>
+Treat Tangyuan and Cola via [this link](https://miaoyan.app/cats.html?name=MiaoYan)

 ## Acknowledgments